ajrgodfrey/ActionBook/BrailleRInAction/10-IntroWriteR.md

 python -m pip install --user --upgrade pip setuptools wheel
 ```
 This should download a few files and automatically put them on your system.
-4. Finnally, install the wxPython module using
+4. Finally, install the wxPython module using
 ```
 pip install --user --upgrade wxPython
 ```